Local Christians hoping Lent will be way to find light amid dark times

 With lingering impact of a worldwide pandemic that left isolation and fear in its wake and the specter of a widening war and spreading human suffering in Eastern Europe, it would not be surprising to see despair take the upper hand.

-The Ash Wednesday Masses earlier this week at the churches that make up the Roman Catholic Transfiguration of the Lord Parish in North Attleboro, for example, saw 300 to 400 worshipers, according to the pastor, the Rev. Rodney Thibault.
+The Ash Wednesday Masses last week at the churches that make up the Roman Catholic Transfiguration of the Lord Parish in North Attleboro, for example, saw 300 to 400 worshipers, according to the pastor, the Rev. Rodney Thibault.

 In an email to The Sun Chronicle, Thibault wrote that he “did notice a significant uptick in people coming to Mass.
 I preached on the situation in Ukraine and how we need to focus our attention on being in solidarity with the people who have been attacked.”